Once a job is created (job status is "Queued"), the scheduler can allocate resources to the job via the scheduling console and job details view.

-- Travel Distance from home: Sorts by travel distance as determined by Google Maps.
+- Travel Distance from home: Sorts by travel distance as determined by the underlying web mapping service.

-- Travel Duration from home: Sorts by travel distance as determined by Google Maps.
+- Travel Duration from home: Sorts by travel distance as determined by the underlying web mapping service.

 - Best Fit: Sorts based on Skedulo's default scoring algorithm to determine the most appropriate fit.
 It picks the resource who is closest to the job (based on the previous job that the resource was working on for a given time).
 It also considers skill tags (hard and soft), time constraints, inclusion/exclusion lists, etc.)